 - how to troubleshoot a basic trouble/fault condition

 - how to communicate with a detector using HART

 - how to perform a response test

 - how to Power up/Power down a system

 - what is the annual system inspection and alarm response testing plan?

 - who to call for technical assistance?

-Please note the above mentioned best practices are only a short list of typical or most common system requirements and not intended to cover all possible system types or configurations.
-We recommend always contacting your local fire department and/or Authority Having Jurisdiction (AHJ) for specific guidance on your local or national compliance requirements.
+Please note the above-mentioned best practices are only a short list of typical or most common system requirements and are not intended to cover all possible system types or configurations.
+Also, we recommend always contacting your local fire department and/or Authority Having Jurisdiction (AHJ) for specific guidance on your local or national compliance requirements.